BNLNPPS/BNLNPPS.github.io/howto-website.md

 Please don't forget adding an event ``until`` in the *front-matter*: this is used for ordering events **and** as the end date for adding the event in the ``Upcoming Events`` sidebar.

+### Adding slides and documents

+Add the new item to `_data/assets.yml`.
+Note the metadata on the items there.
+If the item is at a link, you're done, just be sure to include metadata for date and type (slides/document).
+If you have corresponding material like a pdf to add, add it under `assets/`.
+Follow the placement (slides/documents subdirectory) and naming conventions (date comes first in name).
+If you enter metadata for experiment, software, and tech team in `assets.yml` the item will show up on the appropriate experiment, software, and tech team pages (as well as the author's page).

+### Adding contents from GoogleDoc

+It is sometimes handy to use GoogleDoc to produce some contents for the web site.
+For example, if taking minutes during a meeting, it allows several people to contribute to the effort of note taking and other persons who attended the meeting to validate/update them.
+It is then easy to convert a properly formatted GoogleDoc (using standard heading levels) to Markdown for inserting it into the website.
+Look at our [documentation](/jekyll-beginners.html) on how to do it.

 ## Technical details